Skip to Navigation ↓

 When you are happy with the visual (green) layer, make it invisible and make the blue layer visible again.
 Highlight the blue layer, and click and drag the image to move it over the red image in the same way.

 When you are happy with the blue layer, make all the layers visible again.

 Zoom out so you can see the whole image again by going to View > Fit on Screen.
-Moving the layers may have created some rough edges, you can remove these by cropping them out.Select the Crop Tool, and draw a square around the regions of the image you wish to keep.
-Then double click on the image.
+Moving the layers may have created roughness on the edges of the image.
+You can remove these by cropping them out.

-N.B.
 Make sure you are happy with the layer alignment as you will no longer be able to move the individual layers after this.

-Now you can save the image - go to File > Save as.
+Now you can save the image.
+Go to File > Save as.

 Enter a new name for the file, e.g. NGC6946_rgb and click Save.